-Measurement of Credit Losses on Financial Instruments (ASU 2016-13)

-In June of 2016, the FASB amended existing GAAP guidance applicable to measuring credit losses on financial instruments.
-This guidance takes effect January 1, 2020.
-We are in the process of reviewing the expected effect of this guidance on our financial condition, results of operations, and cash flows.
+Accounting Standards Update (ASU) Description Effective Date Statements or Other Significant Matters Measurement of Credit Losses on Financial Instruments (ASU 2016-13) In June of 2016, the FASB amended existing GAAP guidance applicable to measuring credit losses on financial instruments.
 Specifically, the amendment replaces the "incurred loss" impairment methodology applied under current GAAP with a "currently expected credit losses" or CECL methodology.
 The measurement of CECL is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the financial instrument's reported amount.
 Upon adoption, any difference between our existing and CECL allowance for credit losses will be recognized as a cumulative-effect adjustment to the opening balance of our retained earnings as of January 1, 2020.
-We do not expect this to have a material effect on our financial condition, results of operations, and cash flows.

-In addition, the accounting for securities is amended as follows:
+This guidance becomes effective for the interim and annual periods beginning on January 1, 2020.
+Early adoption is permitted.
+We do not expect this guidance to have a material effect on our financial condition, results of operations, and cash flows.
+Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement (ASU 2018-15) In August of 2018, the FASB issued amendments to align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal use software (and hosting arrangements that include an internal use software license).
+The accounting for the service element of a hosting arrangement that is a service contract is not affected by these amendments.
+The amendments should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
+This guidance becomes effective for the interim and annual periods beginning on January 1, 2020.
+Early adoption is permitted.
+The guidance is not expected to have a significant effect on our financial condition, results of operations, and cash flows.